markd87/markd87.github.io/_posts/2017-12-5-neural-networks.markdown

 Below are some examples from the MNIST dataset,
 <img src='/assets/digits.png' width='40%'>

-A completely random guess indicating no learning has been done would have an average accurcy of $$10%$$.
+A completely random guess indicating no learning has been done would have an average accuracy of $10%$.
 Therefore to show that learning has been achieved on previously unseen data, requires a significantly higher accuracy.
 The ipython notebook with the code can be found <a href='https://github.com/markd87/markd87.github.io/blob/old_site/articles/digits.ipynb'>here</a>.

 The neural network class with the soft max layer and the cross entropy cost function is given below.
 Additionally to control overfitting we include a regularization term, which aims at keeping the weights values small.

-\$$
+$$
 L_2 = \frac{\mu}{2n}\sum_W W^2
 $$

-such that the modification to the gradient of the weights is simply $$\frac{1}{n}\mu W$$.
+such that the modification to the gradient of the weights is simply $\frac{1}{n}\mu W$.

 ```
 class neural_network: